pranay1700/Pranay_Goswami-Harry_potter_Invisible_Cloak/README.md

 # Requirements_For_This_Project

-1.python 3.5 and above
+- python 3.5 and above
-2.opencv
+- opencv